-Research, an Associate /Assistant Vice Chancellor from the Office of Research and Engagement, the Dean of Libraries (or designee), Associate Deans for Research or equivalents (or designees), the Associate Vice Chancellor and Chief Information Officer (or designee) of the Office of Information Technology, and up to two additional designees.
-The composition of the Research Council shall reflect balance among externally funded and institutionally supported research, between research and other creative activity, and among disciplines.
-Members must be actively engaged in research or other creative activity and be eligible to serve as a faculty senator.
-Each year near the end of the spring academic term, the Research Council shall elect a Chair for the coming year.
-Following a vote by members of the Research Council, the Research Council Chair will report to the President-elect the person recommended to Chair the Research Council for the coming year.
-This recommendation will also be reflected in the minutes of the Research Council.
+Ex-officio members: Three graduate students selected by the Graduate Student Senate will be ex-officio members.
+In addition, the Chair may choose any number of additional ex-officio members.
+Typical choices include, but are not limited to, the Vice Chancellor for Research, an Associate or Assistant Vice Chancellor from the Office of Research and Engagement, the Dean of Libraries (or designee), Associate Deans for Research or equivalents (or designees) the Vice Provost for International Affairs (or designee), and the Chief Information Officer (or designee) of the Office of Information Technology.

+Succession: Each year near the end of the spring academic term, the Research Council shall elect a Chair for the coming year.
+Following a vote by members of the Research Council, the Research Council Chair will report to the President-Elect the name of the person recommended to chair the Research Council for the coming year.
+This recommendation will also be documented in the minutes of the Research Council.
 To serve as Chair of the Research Council, an individual must have served at least one year on the Research Council prior to assuming the position.
 The immediate past Chair of the Research Council will serve as an ex-officio member of the Council during the next academic year.

+Purpose and Scope: The purpose of the Research Council is to promote excellence in research, scholarship, and other creative activity.
+To this end, the Research Council shall recommend policy changes and advocate for the needs of research faculty.
+Additionally, the Research Council shall initiate and support efforts which communicate an understanding of and appreciation for research, scholarship, and other creative activity to the campus community and the community at large.
+To achieve these ends, the Research Council acts as an advisory body to the Office of Research, Innovation and Economic Development, the University of Tennessee - Oak Ridge Innovation Institute, the University Communication Office, and other relevant administrative units.
+The Research Council also makes recommendations for the SARIF GRA

+Awards, the SARIF Equipment awards, the SARIF Infrastructure awards, the Chancellor's Awards for Research and Creative Achievement, the Chancellor's Awards for Professional Promise in Research and Creative Achievement, and the Chancellor's Awards for Success in Multidisciplinary Research.

-The Research Council acts as an advisory body to the Vice Chancellor for Research.
-The Research Council shall promote excellence in research, scholarship, and other creative activity through the study and recommendation of policies.
-The Research Council shall initiate and support efforts to communicate an understanding of and appreciation for research, scholarship, and other creative activity to the campus community and the community at large.
-The Research Council co-administers some programs of the Office of Research and Engagement, as requested by the Vice Chancellor or the Associate or Assistant Vice Chancellors for Research.
-Areas of interest include research incentives and support, intradisciplinary and interdisciplinary research activities, compliance with state, federal and university regulations governing the conduct of research, rights to and commercialization of intellectual property, the broad range of research infrastructure including institutional facilities, computational support, and other research-related resources.
-The Research Council conducts the initial phase of the periodic review of research centers and units supported by and/or reporting to the Office of Research.
-Further, the Research Council shall concern itself with the institutional policy on research grants and funding, with copyright and patent policy, with protection of investigators, with the protection of human subjects of research, with the protection of experimental animals, and with policies affecting compliance of research activities with environmental and occupational health and safety requirements.
-The Research Council shall also encourage publications and the development of specialized research facilities for intercollegiate and/or interdisciplinary uses in accordance with any other policies pertaining to research programs.
-The Research Council shall furthermore encourage media releases of research successes by UTK, UTIA, and UTSI researchers.
-When appropriate, the Research Council shall report its actions for approval to the Faculty Senate.
+Committees: The Research Council co-administers some programs of the Office of Research and Engagement, as requested by the Vice Chancellor or the Associate or Assistant Vice Chancellors for Research.
+Areas of interest include: research incentives and support, intradisciplinary and interdisciplinary research activities, compliance with state, federal and university regulations governing the conduct of research, rights to and commercialization of intellectual property, research infrastructure including institutional facilities, computational support, and other research-related resources.

+Research Centers: The Research Council shall conduct the initial phase of the periodic review of research centers and units supported by and/or reporting to the Office of Research.
+Further, the Research Council shall address the institutional policy on research grants and funding, including: copyright and patent policy, the protection of investigators, the protection of human subjects of research, the protection of experimental animals, and the policies affecting compliance of research activities with environmental and occupational health and safety requirements.
+The Research Council shall further work to encourage publications and the development of specialized research facilities for intercollegiate and/or interdisciplinary uses in accordance with any other policies pertaining to research programs.

+Administrative Process: When appropriate, the Research Council shall report its actions for approval to the Faculty Senate.
 The Office of Research and Engagement has agreed to provide a member of the administrative staff to facilitate meeting functions and support the activities of the Research Council.